basp/nanibot/README.md

 > really convinced me to give it a try anyway.
 The result is Nanibot and
 > so far I'm pleased on how things are falling together.

+## overview
+Nanibot is not really a framework but it does claim to be a bot by virtue of all the little pieces that are included.
+By design, the aim has always been to be more of a library of useful bits and less of a framework that you have to conform to.

 ## getting started
 ### the erlang shell
 The instructions below assume you are running an Erlang shell.
 If you're